kairstenfay/SISMID2020-transmission-genomics/notes.md

 * transphylo - genomic epi w/ trees
 * research forefronts: bringing in more data
 * research forefronts: SARS-CoV-2 and COVID-19

+### Video 02 - Part 1
+#### Introduction to genomics for transmission inference
+From genomes to phylogenies

+Molecular info provides new ways to combat disesaes!
+Why are they so important?
+What are they made of?
+Where are they?

+What is a genome?
+An organism's complete set of chromosomes (genetic info).
+Humans have 23 pairs of chromosomes.

+Section of DNA we call a gene.
+Each genome contains all of the info needed to build and maintain an organism.

+DNA passed from parent => descendants.

+How can we look at mutations in DNA to infer tree structure?

+#### DNA replication
+Two strands are separated like two sides of a zipper The enzyme DNA polymerase moves along the exposed DNA strand, joining newly arrived nucleotides into a new DNA strand.

+DNA replication is very accurate but sometimes errors happen.
+During DNA replication, an incorrect base may be added to the growing chain.
+These changes are called mutations.

+Other types of damage to DNA cause mutations. e.g. exposure to radiation, carcinogens

+#### Mutations
+Changes in the DNA can affect one chromosome (inversion) or comprise multichromosomal events (translocation)

+Overview of some chromosomal transolcations involved in different cancers and implicated in other conditions, e.g. szichophrenia

+Mutations can be duplication, insertion, deletion (can be small sections of DNA)

+Sometimes mutations can be beneficial for the organism that carries them, but not for the host

+We need to update flu vaccines every year b/c the flu mutates so fast!

+Mutations are the raw materials of evolution, e.g. adaptations to hot and cold climates.

+Accumulated mutations in the DNA can help us combat diseases.
+How can we use it?

+We need to read DNA.
+How to sequence DNA?
+Chain termination method

+1. Isolate DNA.
+  A single stranded DNA fragment is isolated for which the base sequence is to be determined (the template).
+2. Create "special" basis.
+  Force DNA to replicate w/ DNA Polymerase.
+  Provide source of free bases.
+  Smaller set of some kind of special bases (colored w/ fluorescent dye).
+  When they attach onto DNA fragment, stop replication process (cut DNA).
+3. Put everything together: unknown DNA, normal bases, special bases.
+4. Let the DNA be replicated.
+  DNA polymerase stops replication when a special base is added.
+5. Repeat replication a lot of times!
+  Sequences always start at the same point, but they end in random points when a special base is added.
+  If we do this enough times, a special base could be attached to each position in the DNA sequence at least once.
+6. Separate and read syntehsized fragments (all of different lengths depending on where in sequence special base added).
+  Lay them out in "conveyor belt" that sends them towards a laser.
+  The color at the end of each fragment is detected by a laser beam.
+  Shorter fragments move faster than longer ones.

+The chain termination method takes too long when DNA sequences are big.
+The human genome contains approximately 3 billion of these base pairs.

+Shotgun sequencing
+* DNA is broken up randomly into numerous small segments, which are sequenced using the chain termination method to obtain reads (fragments).
+* Con: We have to draw enough random segments that we are confident entirety of genome has been sampled.

+The last two decades have seen a revolution in genome sequencing.

+Recommendation: Life, the science of biology, covers genome sequencing.